Teaching in Schools

 Demand for well-qualified, effective teachers remains high, particularly in the secondary (age 11-18) sector.

 Teacher shortages in a number of secondary school subjects have been widely reported for the last few years.
-Recruitment targets were missed in maths, geography, modern foreign languages, computing and physics.
+Recruitment targets for teacher training were missed in all secondary school subjects in 2023/24 except PE, History and Classics.
 There is not a shortage of primary school teachers and competition for primary teacher training courses is strong.
 Starting salaries for qualified teachers are now at least £30k, higher for teachers working in London.

 Much of the information that follows can be applied across the UK, but there are significant differences between Scotland, England, Wales and Northern Ireland.
 If you are hoping to teach internationally then be aware that the required teaching qualifications vary greatly between countries and are not always transferable (more on this below).
 Similarly, if you are an international student aiming to teach in the UK be aware that much of the government funding available for training is aimed at UK students.
 Some routes into teaching are only open to international graduates who already have the right to work in the UK (eg Teach First).
 For these reasons you need to think carefully about your teacher training route in the UK, and, ideally, be sure the qualification/experience is transferable to your home country or other countries of interest to you.